 1. Around 35-40% of the total marks in the section and

 Strategy Tip 3: Finding the Perfect Match: The IIFT paper has around 15 “match the following” questions in GK, EU and RC.
-These have to be definitely attempted since most of them can be solved on the basis of 1 or 2 matches out of 4 by eliminating the choices.
+These have to be definitely attempted since almost all of them can be solved, by identifying 1 or 2 matches out of 4, by eliminating the choices.

 Strategy Tip 4: The South-Indian Thali: With 2-3 questions of almost all question types the EU, LR and GA sections of the IIFT resemble a “South Indian Thali” and instead of trying to attempt all question types you should focus only on the ones that you are comfortable with.
 Remember you can afford to leave about 40% of the paper.